-“Well Rosita, what am I going to do with those wonderful Homemade Corn Tortillas I made from your recipe post yesterday?” you ask?
+“Well Rosita, what are you going to do with those wonderful Homemade Corn Tortillas you made from your recipe post yesterday?” you ask?
 Make Tortilla Soup, I say!
 If you are wondering who the heck is Rosita?
 Then check out my funny Mexico story in yesterdays post, and find out.
 I’ll have to do the 23&Me test, to see if this ‘lil Irish girl has any Mexican in her!

 Am I using the holiday to promote my blog you say?
 Well sort of, but who doesn’t love Mexican food.
 Did you know that Cinco de Mayo is not the celebration of Mexican independence, as so many of us think?
 No, that happened 50 years before the victory over France in 1862 in the Battle of Puebla during the Franco-Mexican War.
 I think Napolean was involved too.
 Okay enough history, let’s cook.